Ajatt-Tools/mpvacious/README.md

 ### Menu options

-Let's say your subs are well-timed, but the sentence you want to add is split between multiple subs.
-We need to combine the lines before making a card.

 Advanced menu has the following options:

 * <kbd>c</kbd> - Interactive subtitle selection.
   The range of the currently displayed subtitle line is selected.
 The selection then grows both ways based on the following displayed lines.
   It does nothing if there are no subs on screen.

 * <kbd>shift+s</kbd> - Set the start time to the current sub.
 The selection then grows forward based on the following displayed lines.
   The default selection spans across the range of the currently displayed subtitle line.
 * <kbd>shift+e</kbd> - Set the end time to the current sub.
 The selection then grows backward based on the following displayed lines.
   The default selection spans across the range of the currently displayed subtitle line.

 Then seek with <kbd>Shift+h</kbd> and <kbd>Shift+l</kbd> to the previous/next line that you want to add.
 Press <kbd>n</kbd> to make the card.

 * <kbd>r</kbd> - Forget all previously saved timings and associated dialogs.

-If subs are badly timed, first, you could try to re-time them.
-[ffsubsync](https://github.com/smacke/ffsubsync) is a program that will do it for you.
-Another option would be to shift timings using key bindings provided by mpv.

 * <kbd>z</kbd> and <kbd>Shift+z</kbd> - Adjust subtitle delay.